Tanner McKee

-Tanner Jeremie McKee (born April 27, 2000) is an American football quarterback for the Stanford Cardinal.
+Tanner Jeremie McKee (born April 27, 2000) is an American professional football quarterback for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Stanford Cardinal and was drafted by the Eagles in the sixth round of the 2023 NFL draft.

-High school career
+Early life

 McKee attended Centennial High School in Corona, California.
 He played in the 2018 U.S. Army All-American Bowl and 2018 Polynesian Bowl, where he was named MVP.
 McKee committed to Stanford University to play college football.

 College career

-McKee spent two years on a mission for the Church of Jesus Christ of Latter-day Saints before playing at Stanford.
-His first season with the team was 2020, in which he played in one game, completing three passes for 62 yards against then 12th-ranked Oregon.
+McKee spent two years on a mission in Brazil for the Church of Jesus Christ of Latter-day Saints before playing at Stanford.
+His first season with the team was 2020, in which he played in one game, completing three passes for 62 yards against the then 12th-ranked Oregon Ducks.
 McKee competed with Jack West for the starting job in 2021.
-Although West started during the season opener against Kansas State, McKee still attempted 18 passes, completing 15 of them for 118 yards and a touchdown.
-He was named the starter for the following week's game against Southern California (USC).
+Although West started during the season opener against the Kansas State Wildcats, McKee still attempted 18 passes, completing 15 of them for 118 yards and a touchdown.
+He was named the starter for the following week's game against the USC Trojans.
 In just his 4th collegiate start, McKee led the unranked Cardinal to a miraculous upset victory against the #3 ranked Oregon Ducks, throwing 3 touchdowns and spearheading an 87-yard game-tying drive at the end of the 4th quarter.